Do you ever wonder how some people succeed at everything? The answer is simple; they make a plan and set goals.

 Goal setting is key to success.
 The tricky part is knowing how to set the right goals.

 When setting goals for your business, it’s important to remember where you’re headed and why.
-You want your goals to align with the overall vision for your company.
-Your vision should act as your north star, and your goals should all be in pursuit of that end destination.
+You want your goals to align with the overall vision of your company.
+Your vision should act as your north star, and your goals should all be to improve the company’s overall performance and in pursuit of that end destination.

 If you don’t already have a clear vision or feel yours is outdated, it might be time to take another look.